kocurc/blog/_posts/2024-02-21-GoogleDorks.md

 ### Google search operators

-The below operators are some interesting operators that might be used to filter Google search results.
+The below table shows relevant operators that might be used to filter Google search results.

 Operator | Meaning | Examples
 --- | --- | ---